Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

-After creating the worksheet we are ready to load the data in next steps
+After creating the worksheet we are ready to load the data.

 ![13](assets/SF-13.jpg)